CaitlinEverett/BC-18_Mongo-Scraper/instructions.md

   * If your app deletes stories every time someone visits, your users won't be able to see any comments except the ones that they post.

-* Here's an EXAMPLE implementation of the application folder structure:
+* Here's an EXAMPLE implementation of the app folder structure:

 ![folder structure](Images/folder-structure-annotated1.jpg)
 ### Helpful Links